zz85/do.js/README.md

 Tests
 =====
 Not yet.
-You make a [pull request](https://github.com/zz85/do.js/pulls).
+You may make a [pull request](https://github.com/zz85/do.js/pulls).

 Contact
 =====